 Heart Disease Prevention

-Heart disease is the no. 1 killer in the U.S. today.
-But it is a disease that you can take steps to prevent.
+Heart disease is the No. 1 killer in the U.S. But it is a disease that you can take steps to prevent.
 Our University of Maryland Heart and Vascular Center specialists work with you to develop a personalized plan that will lower your risk for heart disease.

 According to the American Heart Association, heart disease is the nation's single leading cause of death for both men and women:

 - 58.8 million: The number of people in this country who suffer from some form of heart disease.